Composting is amazingly simple. Once you have it set-up, nature does all the work.

 Here’s a useful guide (Troubleshooting Guide) to help you figure out what’s wrong with your compost, whether it be a bad odor, too little moisture, too slow of a process, etc.

+There are many ways to reduce your carbon footprint by composting.
 Some general guidelines and tips for composting:

 - Keep compost aerated.
 Aeration helps promote the growth of fungi and bacteria, which breaks down waste and creates the rich fertilizer known as humus.

 - Keep compost moist and prevent it from drying out.